naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.7.WAN.VPN.IPsec.md

 * Hub-and-spoke: Offers a single homed, point to multipoint topology in which a single interface on the hub router can be shared with multiple spoke routers through the use of virtual interfaces
 * Full mesh: gives each router a connection to every other router.
 Requires a large number of interfaces
 * Dual-homed: Provides redundancy for a single homed hub-and-spoke topology by providing a second hub to connect to spoke routers

+## WAN Connection Options

+Many options for implementing WAN solutions are currently available.
+They differ in speed, cost and technology.
+Requires

+###### Dedicated Connection Options